The Shangri-Las: Influence

 In Revolution in the Head, music critic Ian MacDonald suggests the bridge of the Beatles' 1995 single "Free as a Bird" borrows from the verse of "Remember (Walking in the Sand)"; the lyric "Whatever happened to/ the boy that I once knew" becoming "Whatever happened to/ the life that we once knew".

 The Sonic Youth song "Little Trouble Girl" from their 1995 album Washing Machine was influenced by the Shangri-Las, and according to Kim Gordon "was my ultimate homage to the Shangri-Las half singing, half speaking style."
-Gordon also noted in her 2015 memoir Girl in a Band that "I was always a big fan of early songs by the Shangri-Las, with their whispered, almost spoken-word approach leading up to a violent climax, such as in "Leader of the Pack" or "I Can Never Go Home Anymore."
+Gordon also noted in her 2015 memoir Girl in a Band that "I was always a big fan of early songs by the Shangri-Las, with their whispered, almost spoken-word approach leading up to a violent climax, such as in 'Leader of the Pack' or 'I Can Never Go Home Anymore'."

 Kathleen Hanna of the electropunk group Le Tigre has mentioned that the "one girl calling another" motif and the opening sound of seagulls on the 1999 track "What's Yr Take on Cassavetes?" were inspired by the Shangri-Las.

 British singer Amy Winehouse cited the Shangri-Las as an influence for her second album Back to Black (2006) and occasionally integrated the hook lyrics from "Remember (Walking in the Sand)" into the bridge of her song "Back to Black" during live performances.
-Winehouse called "I Can Never Go Home Anymore" the "saddest song in the world."
+Winehouse called "I Can Never Go Home Anymore" the "saddest song in the world".

 In the 2015 documentary Wider Horizons, David Gilmour, guitarist for Pink Floyd, cited the Shangri-Las as an influence, saying their music "painted aural pictures".

 While recording her 2017 album Lust for Life, American singer Lana Del Rey was heavily influenced by the Shangri-Las.

+Despite their influence on multiple Rock and Roll Hall of Fame inductees and having their song Leader of the Pack inducted in the Rock Hall, the Shangri-Las themselves have never been nominated for induction.